smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 In each of the setups described above, the team's manager may or may not be part of the escalation chain.
 If they are, it adds a whole new layer to the on-call calculus: Nobody wants their unacknowledged pages to end up notifying their manager.

-Oncall shifts occur one week out of every _N_ weeks, where _N_ is the number of people on the team. {{% margin-note %}}For primary/secondary arrangements, the shift frequency is _two_ weeks out of _N_, even though one of those weeks will ideally see no on-call load.
+On-call shifts occur one week out of every _N_ weeks, where _N_ is the number of people on the team. {{% margin-note %}}For primary/secondary arrangements, the shift frequency is _two_ weeks out of _N_, even though one of those weeks will ideally see few or zero pages.
 Still, the secondary must remain available during that time.{{% /margin-note %}} If there are fifteen people on a team, each person will barely need to cover one shift per quarter.
 On a team of two, each person is on-call _every other week._ This is one of the most significant causes of variability, and it can change suddenly as team members go on vacation, take personal leave, or part ways with the team.

 Sometimes life interferes with on-call scheduling, and in those times usually a team will have a mechanism for trading partial or complete shifts between themselves.
 If the active on-call engineer needs a few uninterrupted hours to attend a family function or something, they can find a different person on the team to cover the responsiblity for that time.
 At some future date, the favor can be repaid when the other person needs somebody to cover for them.

+When an engineer receives a page and needs to do unplanned work in response to it, that work is called on-call **load**.
+Each organization has an expected amount of on-call load for each shift.
+Or rather, they're _supposed_ to, but it's not surprising to find places that have never given the policy any serious thought.
+If an excessive number of issues occur and the load exceeds the expected amount for the shift, it becomes on-call **pain**.{{% margin-note side %}}{{% link pagerduty-definitions %}}True fact.{{% /link %}} Why would I make that up?{{% /margin-note %}}

-As far as what the on-call engineer needs to do during the time between acknowledging a page and resolving the issue, this is another area of huge variance.
+As far as what the on-call engineer needs to do during periods of on-call load, the time between acknowledging a page and resolving the issue, this is another area of huge variance.
 Sometimes they'll need to log into some web UI and click one button.
 Sometimes they'll spend ten straight hours trying to resuscitate a completely inaccessible product.
 A single person may experience this much variance from one week to another just by luck of the draw.

 This is by no means a job requirement that is specific to the tech industry.
 Doctors and surgeons can be on-call.
 The building superintendent for an apartment complex can be on-call.
 The guy who fixes air conditioners can be on-call.
 The difference is that the people in those industries are fairly compensated for it.